 “Don't worry about your rudders, just get in the water.”
-Our guide Tress, from Sea North tours, was worried we wouldn't have enough time kayaking with Beluga Whales in Churchill, Manitoba.
-I'm glad he rushed us, because this is an adventure you don't want to miss!
+Our guide Tress, from Sea North Tours, was worried we wouldn't have enough time kayaking with Beluga Whales.
+I'm glad he rushed us because this is an adventure you don't want to miss!

 Kayaking with Beluga Whales

 We arrived late to Churchill, Manitoba from our lodge on Hudson Bay due to weather delays.
 We had a short window before having to catch our flight to Winnipeg, so our group quickly scrambled to get into the water for the adventure of a lifetime.

 We adjusted our foot pegs, frantically pulled the skirt over our cockpits and instantly paddled out to the bay to see what if we could catch a glimpse of beluga whales swimming in the bay.

 Flights in Northern Canada are unpredictable.
 We had just flown in from Nanuk Lodge where we spent the last few days walking with polar bears.
 We went from one great adventure to another!